 This course will build a working knowledge of ideation, story building, technique and experimentation with media.
 Projects will build important art execution skills, as well as technical knowledge in the publishing industry.

-Prerequisite(s): ILL 210
+Grade Type: Letter Grade Fee: Additional course fee (TRAD only) Prerequisite(s): ILL 210